Writing & Project Support by Susan A. Knight

 Regardless of how someone appears in public, you don't know the issues they're facing privately or what they may be going through.
 If someone is dealing with family issues, or in the midst of financial difficulties, that's likely where their primary focus will be.
 Meeting new people and building new friendships is likely the last the thing on their mind, as they simply don't have the time or emotional energy for it.

 Making friends later in life can be a challenge, but it isn't impossible.
-But by making a conscious effort to stay open to new people and situations, you can increase the likelihood of finding people you connect with.
+By making a conscious effort to stay open to new people and situations, you can increase the likelihood of finding people you connect with.

 0 Comments